sclevine/xsum/FORMAT.md

 The xsum v1 tree format makes use of [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) to calculate metadata-inclusive checksums of files and directories.

-The xsum v1 tree format uses DER-encoded ASN.1 to achieve deterministic and canonical output:
+The xsum v1 tree format uses DER-encoded ASN.1 to achieve canonical and deterministic output, such that:
-1. Two files with identical contents always provide the same content as input to the chosen hash function.
+1. For two files with identical file contents, xsum MUST always provide the same file content as input to the chosen hash function.
-2. Two files with identical attributes always provide the same attributes as input to the chosen hash function.
+2. For two files with identical file attributes, xsum MUST always provide the same file attributes as input to the chosen hash function.
-3. Two files with different contents never provide the same content as input to the chosen hash function.
+3. For two files with different file contents, xsum MUST NOT provide the same file content as input to the chosen hash function.
-4. Two files with different attributes never provide the same attributes as input to the chosen hash function.
+4. For two files with different file attributes, xsum MUST NOT provide the same file attributes as input to the chosen hash function.

+### ASN.1 Schema

 ```
 --- ASN.1 Schema